YousefElbrolosy/The-Last-Of-Us-2D-Survival-Game/README.md

 Milestone 1: Creating the skeleton (Hierarchy and Classes) Milestone 2: Implementing the Game Logic
 Milestone 3: Implementing the GUI (by JavaFx)

+Note:
+1- You need to have JavaFx installed to be able to run Main.java of the view Package 2- You will also have to replace the placeholders for the Image locations used in this project (either with images of your choice or can be just removed)